Claims about therapies and supports for autistic children

 Fads get circulated in various ways, especially on the internet.
 The internet offers many opportunities for ‘experts’ to promote ‘miraculous’ new therapies and supports and even ‘cures’ for autistic children.

 Often a fad therapy or support becomes popular because of its pseudoscientific claims.
 Although the claims aren’t supported by evidence, they might sound plausible or appealing because of how they’re presented.

 A pseudoscientific therapy can seem credible and attractive when:

 - it fits in with your own philosophy about raising children

 - it focuses on treating a known difficulty in autism like sensory problems

 - several parents with children like yours say it works and has changed their lives.

-- doing something they believe is positive, so they expect to see change.
+- do something they believe is positive, so they expect to see change

-- paying new attention to their child, so they notice new things that he does, and think that the changes are because of the therapy.
+- pay new attention to their children, so they notice new things and think that these things are happening because of the therapy.
 Alternatively, the extra attention itself might be causing the change.

-Any change in your child – resulting from a placebo or something else – might be welcome.
-But there might be other interventions that would lead to bigger and better positive outcomes.
-Also, choosing an intervention is always an investment of time and energy.
-While you’re using a fad therapy based on the placebo effect, you’re less likely to look for an evidence-based treatment.
+Any change in your child might be welcome.
+But there might be other therapies and supports that would lead to bigger and better positive outcomes.
+Also, choosing a therapy or support is always an investment of time and energy.
+If you’re using a fad therapy that seems to work, you’re less likely to look for an evidence-based approach.